vladislavsergeev/EmployeeDirectory/README.md

+## Screenshots

+Below are some key screenshots from the application, showing different functionalities:

 ### Home Page

 Here you can see the home page where all employees are listed with options to edit, delete, or add new ones.